Campylobacteriosis: Symptoms and signs

 The prodromal symptoms are fever, headache, and myalgia, which can be severe, lasting as long as 24 hours.
 After 1–5 days, typically, these are followed by diarrhea (as many as 10 watery, frequently bloody, bowel movements per day) or dysentery, cramps, abdominal pain, and fever as high as 40 °C (104 °F).
 In most people, the illness lasts for 2–10 days.
 It is classified as invasive/inflammatory diarrhea, also described as bloody diarrhea or dysentery.

 There are other diseases showing similar symptoms.
 For instance, abdominal pain and tenderness may be very localized, mimicking acute appendicitis.
 Furthermore, Helicobacter pylori is closely related to Campylobacter and causes peptic ulcer disease.

 Complications

 Complications include toxic megacolon, dehydration and sepsis.
 Such complications generally occur in young children (< 1 year of age) and immunocompromised people.
+Campylobacter bacteremia occurs mainly in elderly or immunocompromised patients and is associated with a case-fatality risk of 5%, with higher mortality associated with C. fetus infection, immunocompromised status, and chronic liver disease.
 A chronic course of the disease is possible; this disease process is likely to develop without a distinct acute phase.
 Chronic campylobacteriosis features a long period of sub-febrile temperature and asthenia; eye damage, arthritis, endocarditis may develop if infection is untreated.
 Occasional deaths occur in young, previously healthy individuals because of blood volume depletion (due to dehydration), and in people who are elderly or immunocompromised.

 Some individuals (1–2 in 100,000 cases) develop Guillain–Barré syndrome, in which the nerves that join the spinal cord and brain to the rest of the body are damaged, sometimes permanently.
+This appears to be more common with C. jejuni, and especially with specific strains of C. jejuni that are more neurotoxic.